 - Where does the fest take place?

-- When can I reserve advance tickets with my Pass?
+- When can I reserve tickets with my pass?

 - I bought a pass.
 How do I get it?
 Can I share it?

-- As a passholder, will I be able to get a ticket for any film that I want?
+- As a passholder will I be able to get tickets to anything I want?

-- OK, I sprung for the Super or Silver Circle pass.
-How does this "walk-up" privilege work?
+- OK, I sprang for a Super/Silver Circle pass.
+How does this walk-up privilege work?

-- How about the other events?
-Who gets to attend what?
+- What about admission to the other events?

 - I'm still confused...